 IBS : Trust yourself

-Have you ever had the feeling that you know your body better than anyone – yet you don’t trust yourself?
-My advice is to trust yourself more with your IBS.
+Have you ever had the feeling that you know your body better than anyone – yet you don’t really trust yourself with your IBS?

 For some unknown reason, we are taught from a young age that we don’t know: